Table of Contents

 Historical Context: Why the Colorado River Needed Taming

 The Colorado River, prior to the construction of its massive infrastructure projects, was one of the most unpredictable and destructive rivers in North America.
-Spring snowmelt from the Rocky Mountains could swell the river into a raging torrent, carrying millions of tons of sediment and reshaping its channel overnight.
-The natural flow regime of the Colorado was characterized by extreme variability, swinging between catastrophic floods and severe droughts.
-This volatility made the lower basin, particularly areas in Arizona and California, a hazardous place to live and farm.
-The need to control these floods for agricultural development and urban expansion was the primary driver behind the largest water infrastructure project in American history.
+Originating from the Rocky Mountains, it traversed through diverse terrains, carrying spring snowmelt that could swell the river into a raging torrent.
+These floods transported millions of tons of sediment annually and reshaped the river’s channel overnight.
+The natural flow regime was marked by extreme variability, oscillating between catastrophic floods and prolonged droughts.
+This volatility rendered the lower basin—especially in Arizona and California—a hazardous environment for human settlement and agriculture.

 Dams as Primary Flood Defense: The Role of Hoover and Glen Canyon